smphhh/simple-typed-sql/README.md

 JavaScript/TypeScript SQL query builder based on table-level abstraction with the goal of allowing one to write complex SQL queries without needing use strings to refer to columns or tables.
 Provides partial type safety when used with TypeScript.
-Based on Knex.js.
+Powered by Knex.js.

 Supports:
 - Select, insert and update queries